babelyx/en/howto/monetize-creation.md

 # How to transform your content into an asset that provides you with everlasting revenue?

-Babelyx transforms every user content to an asset and a store.
-The asset circulates and appreciates among different market roles, providing long-term stable income for all stakeholders.
+Babelyx monetizes user-generated content.
+Your digital content is transformed into rock-solid assets that circulate and appreciate in a smart market, generating long-term stable income for you.

 This is powered by Role Pacts.